alexobviously/alexobviously.github.io/content/_index.md

 Originally from Manchester, UK.
 Currently living in Vietnam with my wife and 7 cats.

+_This page is still under construction, there's not much here yet._

 ##### Interests
 ♟️&#xFE0F; Chess and variants
 🎶 Generative audio